jmattheus/vernemq_ssl_example/README.md

 listener.ssl.default.keyfile = /certs/server.key
 ```

 A client connecting to the broker must trust the broker CA for the SSL connection to work.
 In this example, we enable that trust by adding `--cafile /certs/serverca.crt` to the mosquitto client calls.
-The trust could also be achieved by installing the ca cert as a trusted authority onto the machine running the client.
+The trust could also be achieved by installing the CA cert as a trusted authority onto the machine running the client.

 ## Client Certificate
 The client certificate is used to authenticate the client to the broker and must be issued by a CA the broker trusts.
 In this example, we have multiple client certs and corresponding keys issued by multiple CAs.